Phyllis Beveridge Nissila

 Image from Wikimedia Commons

-For a little musical inspiration, here is the Vangelis Chariots of Fire Theme::
+For a little musical inspiration, check out the Vangelis Chariots of Fire Theme.